Fundamentals

 print("Finished gripper open/close")

-This code will open and close the gripper 5 times with a delay of 1 second in between.
+This code opens and closes the gripper 5 times with a delay of 1 second in between.

 Instead of setting single scalar values, you can also set array values.
-For example, to set the joint positions of the robot, you can use the following code:
+For example, to set the joint velocities of the robot, you can use the following code:

 reply = req.setParameter("root/Logic/modeCommand", 3).get()